krakjoe/inspector/README.md

 ========
 *Inspector allows you to programmatically inspect PHP code*

-There are many tools that dump or print opcodes, but none of these tools allow programmatic interaction.
+There are many tools that dump or print opcodes, but none of these tools allow programmatic inspection.

-Inspector provides an OO API to walk through the opcodes of a given function or file, accessing their operands.
+If you don't know what any of this is for, move on ... this is not for you ;)

 API
 ===